 Feedback Loop

-Feedback loops play a crucial role in shaping system behavior by adjusting operations based on the outcomes generated.
+Feedback loops play a important role in shaping system behavior by adjusting operations based on the outcomes generated.

-- Positive feedback amplifies a trend, such as recommendation algorithms that enhance suggestions based on user interactions.
+Positive Feedback Loop amplifies a trend, such as recommendation algorithms that enhance suggestions based on user interactions.

 System Boundaries